Cybersecurity requirements for Financial Services companies

 Threat Detection and Response

-• Managed Detection and Response (MDR): A global cybersecurity skills gap makes it difficult for organizations to find the security talent that they need, leaving 61% of security teams understaffed.
-MDR can help an organization to fill these gaps by augmenting or replacing in-house security teams with third-party providers with security and compliance expertise.
+• Managed Detection and Response (MDR): A global cybersecurity skills gap makes it difficult for organisations to find the security talent that they need, leaving 61% of security teams understaffed.
+MDR can help an organisation to fill these gaps by augmenting or replacing in-house security teams with third-party providers with security and compliance expertise.

 Designing Security for Compliance